Kale and Cavolo Nero

 Nutrition

 Kale is one of the most nutritionally dense vegetables.
-It is a good source of folate, vitamin A (from beta-carotene) and vitamin C, a source of dietary fibre, niacin, vitamin B6, calcium and manganese, and contains a dietary significant amount of potassium.
+It is a good source of folate and vitamin C, a source of dietary fibre, vitamin A, niacin, vitamin B6, calcium and manganese, and contains a dietary significant amount of potassium.
 In addition it contains an array of phytonutrients including flavonoids, carotenoids and glucosinolates.

 Red Kale is a good source of folate, vitamin C, vitamin K and calcium, a source of dietary fibre, vitamin A and magnesium.